marcobalk/GeneratePassword/README.md

 * Generate secure password: all the above lengths with special characters `!@#$%^&*_-+=|/?:;<>~`

 Human readable characters are without confusable characters like "0", "O", "1", "l" and so on.

+It generates a different password for each cursor/selection you have in Sublime